ianpreston/shadowmere/README.md

         your.services.hostname;
     };

-3) Open `main.go` and edit the configuration directives
+3) Open `shadowmere.example.conf`, change the directives, and save as `shadowmere.conf`

 4) Configure the PostgreSQL database: